BLCM/BLCMods/Borderlands 2 mods/theNocturni/Gears/readme.md

       my attempts to make some not-so-popular grenades better currently improves:
-          -Contraband Skyrocket: makes it scale to OP8 -Breath of Terramorphous: slight singularity effect on initial explosion, doubled the projectiles -Nasty Surprise: x2 grenades per drop, child grenades explode as soon as they spawn, increased status effect chance -Rolling Thunder: 50% increase radius for bounce explosions and bounce explosions will not harm you, while staggering enemies
+          -Contraband Skyrocket: makes it scale to OP8, and child explosions deal 50% self damage to you -Breath of Terramorphous: slight singularity effect on initial explosion, doubled the projectiles -Nasty Surprise: x2 grenades per drop, child grenades explode as soon as they spawn, increased status effect chance -Rolling Thunder: 50% increase radius for bounce explosions and bounce explosions will not harm you, while staggering enemies